GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

   (c) Configure omni_config.

-     (i) Omni configuration is described in README-omni.txt
+     (i) Omni configuration is described in README-omni.txt.

      (ii) Verify the ProtoGENI .pem files are found in the location specified in the omni_config